Drakolis/drakolis.github.io/README.md

 - Environments that fear change more than mediocrity.
 - Roles where “innovation” means copying last decade’s ideas.
 - Teams that care more about “clocking in” than solving meaningful challenges.
 - Maintaining things with low returns.
-Let's focus on features that will are bringing results.
+Let's focus on features that will bring results.

 ## My Principles
 - Human-first design, always.
 Tech, systems, work culture — it all starts with people.
 - Creativity needs freedom.
 You can’t sustain great work if you’re always on fire.
 - Technical excellence, for real.
 Ensure quality starts from design to implementation and up to active use.
 - Impact > Optics.
 Button colours are not a strategy.
+  - Describe better what does 'optics' mean here.
+'Button colours' reference feels a bit too personal, maybe change to something like "let's focus on what actually brings value" or something similar.
 - Play is serious.
 The best ideas come from exploration, not just execution.
+  - maybe change 'Play' with 'Experimentation' here?

 ## What I’m Looking For
 - Big, unsolved, system-level problems.
 Not in theory — in practice.